 GAN (GAN) Price Target Raised to GBX 79

-GAN (LON:GAN) had its target price increased by Liberum Capital from GBX 74 ($1.02) to GBX 79 ($1.09) in a report issued on Thursday.
+GAN (LON:GAN) had its target price increased by Liberum Capital from GBX 74 ($1.04) to GBX 79 ($1.11) in a report released on Thursday, March 29th.
 Liberum Capital currently has a buy rating on the stock.

-ILLEGAL ACTIVITY NOTICE: “GAN (GAN) Price Target Raised to GBX 79” was originally published by Macon Daily and is owned by of Macon Daily.
-If you are reading this story on another publication, it was illegally stolen and republished in violation of US & international trademark and copyright law.
-The legal version of this story can be read at https://macondaily.com/2018/04/01/gan-gan-price-target-raised-to-gbx-79.html.
+TRADEMARK VIOLATION WARNING: This piece of content was posted by Macon Daily and is the property of of Macon Daily.
+If you are accessing this piece of content on another publication, it was stolen and republished in violation of US & international copyright & trademark legislation.
+The correct version of this piece of content can be viewed at https://macondaily.com/2018/04/08/gan-gan-price-target-raised-to-gbx-79-updated.html.

 GAN plc, formerly GameAccount Network plc, is a provider of enterprise online gaming software, operational support services and online game content development services to the casino industry.
 The Company’s segments are business to business (B2B) and business to consumer (B2C).
 The Company is engaged in the provision and development of real money gaming software and the supply of Internet gaming systems to the online industry, and the provision and development of simulated gaming software and underlying systems to casino operators in the United States and other international markets.